-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no significant point sources of sediment in the Big River Sediment TMDL watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no significant point sources of sediment in the Big River Sediment TMDL watershed.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 iii.
 Eel River – Lower Main Sediment TMDL

-The U.S. EPA established the Eel River – Lower Main Sediment TMDL on December 18, 2007 to address the impairment of the Lower Eel River and its tributaries due to sediment.
+The U.S. EPA established the Eel River – Lower Main Sediment TMDL on December 18, 2007, to address the impairment of the Lower Eel River and its tributaries due to sediment.

 The implementation requirements for the Eel River – Lower Main Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The North Coast Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Eel River – Lower TMDL.

-WLA Translation
+Waste Load Allocation Translation

 The source analysis supporting the allocations in Table 36 evaluated sediment loading at a subwatershed scale.
-The source analysis did not attempt to distinguish sediment loading at the scale of specific land ownerships nor did it distinguish loading between land areas subject to NPDES regulation and land areas not subject to NPDES regulation.
-Therefore, this TMDL includes separate but identical load allocations for non-point sources and waste load allocations for diffuse, NPDES-permitted sources for each subarea.
-The diffuse, NPDES-permitted sources include those subject to the California Department of Transportation Statewide NPDES ermit, Construction General Permit, Industrial General Permit, and The City of Fortuna unicipal ater Permit.
+The source analysis did not attempt to distinguish sediment loading at the scale of specific land ownerships nor did the analysis distinguish loading between land areas subject to NPDES regulation, or land areas not subject to NPDES regulation.
+Therefore, this TMDL includes separate but identical load allocations for non-point sources and waste load allocations for diffuse NPDES-permitted sources for each subarea.
+The diffuse NPDES-permitted pollutant sources are addressed in the statewide NPDES municipal stormwater permit for the California Department of Transportation, this statewide Construction Stormwater General Permit, the statewide Industrial Stormwater General Permit, and the City of Fortuna NPDES municipal stormwater permit.

 Table 36 – Sediment Load Allocations for the Lower Eel River Watershed and its Tributaries